OpenDataDSL/website/docs/product/Developer Guides/ODSL Language/Variables/Contract.md

+---
+slug: /odsl/variable/contract
+tags:
+  - contract
+  - curve
+---
 Contract
 ========

-A contract is a single future period in time that represents a tradable future contract or a forecasted value on a [curve](https://opendatadsl.atlassian.net/wiki/spaces/DOCUMENTAT/pages/7405672/Curve)
+A contract is a single future period in time that represents a tradable future contract or a forecasted value on a [curve](curve)

 ## Introduction